Economics of science: Science as a public good

 However, certain economists argue that a non-market mechanism has developed to correct the problem of indefinable property rights, such that scientists are incentivized to produce knowledge in a socially responsible way.
-Economist Paula Stephen refers to this mechanism as a reward system based primarily on a concept that she calls “priority of discovery.”
-Robert Merton argues that to goal of scientists is to establish “priority of discovery” by being the first to report a new discovery, which then results in the reward of recognition.
+Economist Paula Stephen refers to this mechanism as a reward system based primarily on a concept that she calls "priority of discovery."
+Robert Merton argues that the goal of scientists is to establish "priority of discovery" by being the first to report a new discovery, which then results in the reward of recognition.
 The scientific community only bestows this reward on the person who discovers the new piece of knowledge first, and thus this sets up a winner-takes-all type of system that incentivizes producers to participate in the market of scientific knowledge.
-Stephen particularly notes that “Compensation in science is generally composed of two parts: one portion is paid regardless of the individual's success in races, the other is priority-based and reflects the value of the winner's contribution to science.”
+Stephen particularly notes that "Compensation in science is generally composed of two parts: one portion is paid regardless of the individual's success in races, the other is priority-based and reflects the value of the winner's contribution to science."
 The first part that Stephens identifies corresponds to the salary that a professor in academia would expect to make over the course of his or her career; these salaries are notoriously flat, with one study noting that a full professor can expect to make only 70% more than a newly hired assistant professor.
 However, Stephen argues that the second part of compensation, that which is reaped when a scientist establishes priority of discovery, then the earnings profile becomes much less flat as the scientist gains prestige, journalistic citations, paid speaking invitations, and other such rewards.
 However, she notes that this theory had yet to be empirically tested at the time of writing.
 Furthermore, her analysis only applies to the world of academia, whereas industry is also a major source of scientific knowledge production.

-Government Interventions
+Government interventions

 The field of public economics posits that should market failures occur, the government might be able to intervene to correct these market failures.
 When speaking about the production of scientific knowledge, the government has several options for intervening in the market to attempt to correct the failure.
 In the United States, two of the most historically popular and most extensively studied options are the patent system and tax incentives.